TheBizzle/Kaydee/README.md

 ## "Your History"

-Clicking on the Kaydee minimap icon or running the `/kaydee history` command will show the "Your History" window:
+Clicking on the Kaydee minimap icon (the same icon as the Warrior ability Revenge) or running the `/kaydee history` command will show the "Your History" window:

 ![Kaydee English UI](https://i.ibb.co/SJvvQVC/Kaydee-English.png)